webdevtodayjason/claude-hooks/README.md

 #### The Solution: Automatic Context Recovery

-Our Context Forge hooks provide **automatic context recovery** after compaction:
+Our Context Forge hooks provide **automatic context recovery** after compaction using Anthropic's latest hook capabilities:

-1. **PreCompact Hook** - Detects Context Forge projects and prepares refresh instructions
+1. **PreCompact Hook** (New in Claude Code v1.0.40) - Intercepts compaction before it happens
 2. **Smart Detection** - Automatically identifies projects with CLAUDE.md, Docs/, and PRPs/
 3. **Context Restoration** - Forces Claude to re-read critical project files after compaction
 4. **Progress Tracking** - Maintains awareness of current implementation stage

+> **Technical Note**: The PreCompact hook is a brand new feature from Anthropic that was just released.
+It's the missing piece that finally makes multi-hour AI development sessions practical.
+By intercepting the compaction event *before* it happens, we can prepare instructions that ensure context is restored immediately after.

 #### Benefits for Developers